thundergnat/Filetype-Magic/README.md

 --

 There are several semi-private methods which mostly deal with initialization and setup.
-There is nothing preventing you from accesing them, they are publically available, but most people won't ever need to use them.
+There is nothing preventing you from accessing them, they are publically available, but most people won't ever need to use them.

     method magic-database( str $magic-database, int32 $flags )